symfony/symfony-docs/components/http_kernel.rst

 .. note::

     When setting a response for the ``kernel.request`` event, the propagation is stopped.
-This means listeners with lower priority won't be executed.
+This means listeners with lower priority will not be executed.

 .. sidebar:: ``kernel.request`` in the Symfony Framework